sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/100 - senseml-reference-introduction.md

 hidden: false
 ---

+ Use SenseML to write "configs" (a collection of queries) to extract structured data from an document type, for example, auto insurance quotes or home inspection reports.

-The following pages document the schema for the SenseML query language.
+See the following pages for reference documentation for the SenseML query language:

 - [Field query object](doc:field-query-object)
 - [Preprocessors](doc:preprocessors)